anthonywritescode/explains/sample_code/ep404/README.md

 - 5 letter words
 - 6 guesses
 - green for correct guess
-- yellow for correct but wrong possition
+- yellow for correct but wrong position
 - repeats aren't additionally yellow

   A A A A A